JeffreyHe101/mybots/README.md

 # Running Code
-repository for Ludobots Assignment 8
+repository for Ludobots FINAL PROJECT
 Jeffrey He

 Download all the files, and run main.py